LuisValgoi/5Things1DevShouldKnow/README.md

   * If you are a person which is tired to feel that you do not know where to look for the things, yes.

 * There is a typo, can I fix it?
-  * It is awesome to get your contribution, if you want add a *new comment*, *fix*, *new content* or etc... simply opens a [PR](https://github.com/LuisValgoi/5Things1DevShouldKnow/compare).
+  * It is awesome to get your contribution, if you want add a *new comment*, *fix*, *new content* or etc... simply open a [PR](https://github.com/LuisValgoi/5Things1DevShouldKnow/compare).

 * What it accomplishes?
   * It has knowledge for developers and interested on that that want to have a base knowledge on the fundamentals topics mostly commented in the dev-world.